xelfia/Virtueld/manual.md

 ## Way to select a character

 * First, please confirm (set) the state ☑ or ☐ of `P1` and `P2`.
-* Depending on the filters at the almost bottom of the screen, character model icons will be displayed at the abeve.
+* Depending on the filters at the almost bottom of the screen, character model icons will be displayed at the above.

 > * If not found, it will be blank.
-> * If 🛇 is displyed, it can not be used because it does not meet the conditions of use.
+> * If 🛇 is displayed, it can not be used because it does not meet the conditions of use.

 * Once a character model icon is selected, its descriptions are displayed on the screen.
 * With the character model icon is selected, select it again to determine to use that character.
 * `Loading...` after a while and combat starts.

-> * If there is any problem with the compatibility between XVRF and the selected chartacter model, unusual behavior may occur during or after `Loading...`.
+> * If there is any problem with the compatibility between XVRF and the selected character model, unusual behavior may occur during or after `Loading...`.
-> * Please let me know if there is a posslbility of new discorveries☺
+> * Please let me know if there is a possibility of new discorveries☺

 ## Link to VRoid Hub